Vorple-Sky/HelloWorld/README.md

-## Empty Example for P5.js
+## Hello World program
-#### by Scott Kildall
+#### by Hannah Gabany
 #### Last updated Jan 24 2022

 ### Overview
-This is a modified version of the p5.js Empty Example that simplifies the directory structure
+This is a modified version of the p5.js Empty Example that draws a hello world

 ### Technical Details